polarity-dev/polarity-ecs-ebs-plugin/README.md

               Name: <ebs-volume-id>

 ```
-When the task is created the volume will be attached to the task
+When the task is created the volume will be attached to the task.

 In this case the plugin should already be installed in the host machine this can be done either using a custom AMI or in the EC2 user data.

 ## Installation
-Firstrly pick the correct release based on your system
+Firstrly pick the correct release based on your system.

 Install the plugin from `.tar.gz` release
 ```sh
 curl -o polarity-ecs-ebs-plugin.tar.gz https://github.com/polarity-dev/polarity-ecs-ebs-plugin/releases/download/<release_tag>/polarity-ecs-ebs-plugin.amd64.tar.gz # aws s3 cp <source> polarity-ecs-ebs-plugin.tar.gz